SaeqaSultani/Morse_Code_Ruby/README.md

 # Morse_Code_Ruby
-Morse code project is using Ruby to find secret message.
+Morse code project is using Ruby to find the secret message.

 # Built With

 - Ruby
+-
 ## Authors

 👤 **SaeqaSultani**